-A few weeks ago, I had Sunday lunch with my family in a gastropub in East London.
-There was an open plan kitchen set up and an argument broke out between the Head Chef and his Sous.
+Earlier this year (before a global pandemic turned the world upside down) I had Sunday lunch with my family in a gastropub in East London.
+There was an open plan kitchen set up, and an argument broke out between the Head Chef and his Sous.
 After a very heated (and very public) exchange, the head chef slammed down his apron, picked up his bag and walked out.
 Mid-service.
 More importantly, my family and I had not been fed.
 The rather young and seemingly inexperienced gastropub manager flapped about like a headless chicken as the entire lunchtime service collapsed with patrons commenting loudly in that passive-aggressive manner we English are known for.
-Now, this mess was salvageable but time was a factor so the manager needed to make one of two decisions very quickly.
+Now, this mess was salvageable, but time was a factor, so the manager needed to make one of two decisions very quickly.
 She didn’t.
 Everything went to shit.

 Channel your inner potato peeler

-To be that potato peeler you need to understand every angle of your business.
-You don’t need to be an expert in any of these areas, but if necessary you do need to be willing (and capable) of getting stuck in, if and, when you need to.
-Similarly, if you start a business solo you’re going to need to be able to wear many hats to cover all the required roles before you can afford to hire a team.
+To be that potato peeler, you need to understand every angle of your business.
+You don’t need to be an expert in any of these areas, but if necessary, you do need to be willing (and capable) of getting stuck in when you need to.
+Similarly, if you start a business solo, you’re going to need to be able to wear many hats to cover all the required roles before you can afford to hire the right team.

-The good news is, these days it’s possible to teach yourself pretty much anything online for either low or no cost, and it’s important that you dedicate specific time to personal development within your business, whether that’s understanding something you’re currently paying someone else to do, or learning something brand new that you can apply to your business down the line.
-In this digital era markets and capabilities are constantly changing and rapidly so, if your business is to thrive in such a climate it’s important to never stop learning.
+The good news is, these days it’s possible to teach yourself pretty much anything online for either low or no cost.
+It’s important that you dedicate specific time to personal development within your business, whether that’s understanding something you’re currently paying someone else to do, or learning something brand new that you can apply to your business down the line.
+In this digital era, markets and capabilities are constantly changing and rapidly so, if your business is to thrive in such a climate, it’s important never to stop learning.